A motivic construction of the de Rham-Witt complex: Motivic construction of the de Rham-Witt complex

 \section{Motivic construction of the de Rham-Witt complex}

-\emph{Throughout this section, we fix a prime number $p\neq 2$ and a noetherian regular $\mathbb{Z}_{(p)}$-scheme $S$.} In this section, we present a construction of the de Rham-Witt complex of smooth $S$-schemes using $\mathbb{Q}$-modulus pairs.
+Throughout this section, we assume that $k$ is \emph{perfect} and $\ch(k)=p\geq 3$ \footnote{ Here, the perfectness of $k$ is assumed in order to use the transfer structure on the de Rham-Witt complex.
+The assumption on $\ch(k)$ will be used in the proofs of Lemma \ref{FdV} and Theorem \ref{thm:theta}. }.
+In this section, we construct the de Rham-Witt complex of smooth $k$-schemes using $\mathbb{Q}$-modulus pairs.